cmollet/sridentify/README.rst

 On most Linux systems ``pip install --user`` will install to ``$HOME/.local`` and place the executable script in ``$HOME/.local/bin``.
 You should add this to your ``$PATH`` if you want to run ``sridentify`` without having to specify the full location to the executable.
-On OS X and Windows ``pip install --user`` should install it to somewhere already in your ``$PATH``, but this may depend on how Python/pip was installed on those systems.
+On OS X ``pip install --user`` should install it to somewhere already in your ``$PATH``, but this may depend on how Python and/or pip was installed.

+Windows
+^^^^^^^

+`Anaconda <https://anaconda.com>`_ is your best bet for installing ``sridentify`` on Windows.
+Assuming you have installed Anaconda, then launching an Anaconda prompt (should be available in the Start menu under Anaconda) and running ``pip install sridentify`` should work and make the ``sridentify`` executable available on your ``$PATH``.
+If you don't want to or cannot use Anaconda you should also be able to build and install it systemwide or in any virtual environment with `setuptools <https://packaging.python.org/tutorials/installing-packages/>`_.

 Quickstart
 ----------